Ukraine refugees near 4 million. Will exodus slowdown last?

 In the first two weeks after Russia's invasion on Feb.
 24, about 2.5 million people in Ukraine's pre-war population of 44 million left the country to avoid the bombs and bloodshed.
 In the second two weeks, the number of refugees was roughly half that.

-The total exodus now stands at 3.87 million, according to the latest tally announced Monday from UNHCR, the U.N. refugee agency, which includes figures up through Sunday.
+The total exodus now stands at 3.87 million, according to the latest tally announced Monday from UNHCR, the U.N. refugee agency.
 But in the previous 24 hours, only 45,000 people crossed Ukraine's borders to seek safety, the slowest one-day count yet, and for four of the last five days the numbers have not surpassed 50,000 a day.
 In contrast, on March 6 and March 7, over 200,000 people a day left Ukraine.

 “People who were determined to leave when war breaks out fled in the first days,” explained Anna Michalska, a spokeswoman for the Polish border guards.